art-in/cookbook/rust/server/gotchas.md

 server rebuilds are too slow

-with basic actix-web example and single endpoint it takes ~15sec
+for basic actix-web example with single endpoint it takes ~15sec,
+and for completed REST API server it takes ~35sec

 ---